Monetary influence in local governance bad – Murtala

 “Now if you are an assembly member to represent an electoral area that someone gives you money and you go to reject a person on the basis of money, not because the person cannot deliver or is unfit for that office but on the basis of that which influences you, which is money, for me that is worrying”, he lamented on the New Day show.

-The Majority Leader in Parliament, Osei Kyei-Mensah-Bonsu has also asked political actors and leaders to immediately begin a discussion on ending monetization of the local governance system.
+The Majority Leader in Parliament, Osei Kyei-Mensah-Bonsu has also asked political actors and leaders to immediately begin a discussion on ending monetisation of the local governance system.

 “This issue of the increasing extensive monetization must be halted.
-I have said it before and I believe the time to address it head-on is now.
-We cannot continue to bury our heads in the sand anymore.
+I have said it before and I believe the time to address it head on is now.
+We cannot continue to burry our heads in the sand anymore.

-“The NPP must be looking to reforming itself by way of having introspections of the party’s constitution.
-I don’t know of any liberal democratic party anywhere in the established democracies where at the level of polling stations, elections are conducted.
+“The NPP must be looking to reforming itself by way of having an introspections of the party’s constitution.
+I don’t know of any liberal democratic party anywhere in the established democracies where at the level of polling stations, elections are conducted .

-“Even for treasurers, where from this that we have imposed on ourselves?

-On this issue of the monetization of the MMDCEs election, a former Municipal Chief Executive (MCE) of Akuapem North Dennis Miracles Aboagye, also said vote-buying is a reality with the process as he had to settle the assembly members in his municipality in order to win even though he was a competent candidate.
+On this issue of the monetisation of the MMDCEs election, a former Municipal Chief Executive (MCE) of Akuapem North Dennis Miracles Aboagye, also said vote buying are a reality with the process as he had to settle the assembly members in his municipality in order to win even though he was a competent candidate.

 He pointed out that the few members of the municipalities who are entrusted to decide who should be the leader of the local government could base that decision on monetary considerations from the candidates in order to decide who the chief executive of the local authority becomes.